Chicago Tribune: 2010s

-On April 6, 2014, the Tribune increased the newsstand price of its Sunday/Thanksgiving Day paper by 50 percent to $2.99 for a single copy.
+On April 6, 2014, the Tribune increased the newsstand price of its Sunday/Thanksgiving Day paper by 50% to $2.99 for one copy.
 The newsrack price increased $0.75, or 42.9%, to $2.50.
-By January 2017 the price increased again, up $1 or 40% at newsracks, to $3.50.
-At newsstands it went up also $1, or 33.3%, to $3.99.
+By January 2016, the price increased again, by 33%, to $3.99 for the Sunday paper.

 On January 28, 2015, metropolitan editor Peter Kendall was named managing editor, replacing Jane Hirt, who had resigned several months earlier.
 Colin McMahon was named associate editor.

-On February 18, 2016, the Tribune announced the retirement of editor Gerould Kern and the immediate promotion of the paper's editorial page editor, R. Bruce Dold, to be the Tribune's editor.
+On February 18, 2016, the Tribune announced the retirement of editor Gerould Kern and the immediate promotion of the paper's editorial page editor, R. Bruce Dold, to editor.

 On June 9, 2018, the Tribune ended their 93-year stint at Tribune Tower and moved to One Prudential Plaza.
 The tower was later converted to condos.

 2020s

-On February 27, 2020, the Tribune announced that publisher and editor Bruce Dold would leave the Tribune on April 30, 2020, and would step down immediately as editor in chief.
-His replacement as editor was Colin McMahon.
-Also, the paper announced that one of the two managing editors of the paper, Peter Kendall, would leave the Tribune on February 28, 2020.
+On February 27, 2020, the Tribune announced that publisher and editor Bruce Dold would leave the Tribune on April 30, 2020, and step down immediately as editor in chief.
+Colin McMahon replaced him as editor.
+Also, the paper announced that one of the two managing editors of the paper, Peter Kendall, would leave on February 28, 2020.

 In January 2021, the Chicago Tribune moved out of One Prudential Plaza, and relocated their offices and newsroom to Freedom Center.

 In May 2021, the paper was purchased by Alden Global Capital.
-Alden immediately launched a round of employee buyouts, reducing the newsroom staff by 25 percent, and the cuts continued.
-A former reporter said the paper is being "snuffed out, quarter after quarter after quarter".
+Alden immediately launched a round of employee buyouts, reducing the newsroom staff by 25%, and the cuts continued.
+A former reporter said the paper was being "snuffed out, quarter after quarter after quarter".
 A report in The Atlantic said that Alden's business model is simple: "Gut the staff, sell the real estate, jack up subscription prices, and wring as much cash as possible out of the enterprise until eventually enough readers cancel their subscriptions that the paper folds, or is reduced to a desiccated husk of its former self."

 Mitch Pugh was named the Tribunes executive editor on August 20, 2021, after eight years in the same role at The Post and Courier in Charleston, South Carolina.